-They are free and open to the public and are based on a paper that is circulated in advance.
-Those planning to attend are encouraged to read the paper before coming to the seminar as the author does not deliver a lecture.
+The seminar is open to the public and is based on a paper that is circulated in advance.
+Those planning to attend are encouraged to read the paper before coming to the seminar.
 Copies may be obtained by emailing Carol Lockman, clockman@Hagley.org.
 The seminar begins promptly at 6:30, and takes place in the Copeland Room of Hagley’s library building.